gyroflow/gyroflow/README.md

 7. Update paths in `_deployment/build-android.ps1` and in `_deployment/android/android-deploy.json`
 8. Run `.\_deployment\build-android.ps1` in Powershell

+### Profiling on Windows
+1. Install and run `Visual Studio Community Edition`
+2. Compile and run GyroFlow with the `profile` profile: `cargo run --profile profile`
+3. In Visual Studio, go to `Debug -> Performance Profiler...`
+    - Under `Target`, open `Change Target` and select `Running Process...`, select the running `gyroflow.exe` process

 ## License

 Distributed under the GPLv3 License.
 See [LICENSE](https://github.com/gyroflow/gyroflow/blob/main/LICENSE) for more information.